 Yellow symbols indicate locations for docked windows, pink symbols indicate locations for slide-out windows.
 Drag the window to one of the locations.

-To dock a floating tool window or meter window at its last docked position, click the Options button on the right of the caption bar and select Dock to Last Place Again.
+• To dock a floating tool window at its last docked position, click the Options button on the right of the caption bar and select Dock to Last Place Again.

-Slide-Out Windows on page 32
+Slide-Out Windows on page 34